zkm22/djangoChart/readme.md

 #### Django with highCharts
 1. cd to npm directory and run build
-2. then cd to django directory and run server
+2. then cd to django directory and run migrate
+3. then run server